 Allocation of ESP32 Pins¶

 Several pins / terminals of ESP32 module are allocated to the on board hardware.
+Some of them, like GPIO0 or GPIO2, have multiple functions.
 If certain hardware is not installed, e.g. nothing is plugged in to the Camera / JP4 header, then selected GPIOs may be used for other purposes.